Conformally equivariant quantization for spinning particles: Main results

-Straightforward computations lead to the eigenvalues of the Casimir operator $\tC$ on the spaces $\sT^\d_{k,\k,s;\a\b}$.
+Since the group $\rO(p,q)$ is semi-simple, the space $\sT^\d_{k,\k,s;\a\b}$ splits into irreducible pieces under the fiberwise $\rO(p,q)$-action.
 Restricted to such a space, the eight generators of the fiberwise $\rO(p,q)$-invariant operators, defined in \eqref{EqInvIsoSpo}, are either null or have zero kernel.
-Since $\rO(p,q)$ is semi-simple and $\sT^\d_{k,\k,s;\a\b}$ is a finite dimensional $\Cinfty(M)$-module, the latter is the module of sections of an $\rO(p,q)$-homogeneous irreducible bundle on $M$.
-Clearly, this is also a $\CO(p,q)$-homogeneous bundle.
+This means that $\sT^\d_{k,\k,s;\a\b}$ is irreducible for the fiberwise $\rO(p,q)$-action.
+Clearly, it carries also a fiberwise $\CO(p,q)$-action.
 As the modules $\sT^\d_{k,\k,s;\a\b}$ are joint eigenspaces for the four operators $\cE,\Sigma,RT,\bDel\bDel^*+\bdel^*\bdel$, the only isomorphisms between them come from the remaining fiberwise $\CO(p,q)$-invariant operators listed in Proposition \ref{PropInvConfT}.
+The Isomorphisms \eqref{SplitOmDelta} follow.

+If $(M,\mg)$ is conformally flat, the operators entering in the definition of $\sT^\d_{k,\k,s;\a\b}$ are $G$-invariant, hence this is a $G$-module.
+Direct computations lead to the eigenvalue of the Casimir operator $\tC$. \end{proof}

-The isomorphisms \eqref{SplitOmDelta} follow. \end{proof} Notice that the modules of zero degree in the odd variables are of the form $\sT^\d_{k,0,s;01}$.
-The eigenvalue of the Casimir operator $\tC$ on them reduces as expected to the one of $\hat{C}$.
+Notice that the modules of zero degree in the odd variables read as $\sT^\d_{k,0,s;01}$ if $k>0$.
+On those modules, the eigenvalues of the Casimir operators $\tC$ and $\hat{C}$ are equal.